en

 Krishnamurti says that all problems have a common factor, a root cause, one stem.
 They are all connected to each other.
 This realisation is the first insight.

-To understand it, we must delve deeper than we have ever done and instead of scattering our energy here and there we must focus on seeing the one central thing at the back of our mind.
+To understand it, we must delve deeper than we ever have, and instead of scattering our energy here and there, we must focus on the one central thing at the back of our minds.

 Bohm likes to use the analogy of a polluted river.
 We can either clean the dirty water endlessly or eliminate the cause of pollution upstream.
-In the case of our mind the root cause is in our thinking, but not in what we think, but in how we think.
-Bohm puts it: we must focus not on the content but on the process of thinking.
+In the case of our mind, the root cause is in our thinking, not in what we think, but in how we think.
+Bohm puts it this way: we must focus not on the content but on the process of thinking.

 The first thing is not to see what we think but to be aware that we are thinking.